Home

 The crisis ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo could not be reached for comment Friday, and Uvalde officers have been stationed outside his dwelling, however they might not say why.
+Arredondo couldn't be reached for remark Friday, and Uvalde officers have been stationed outside his dwelling, however they'd not say why.

-Maria Haberfeld, a professor at John Jay School of Legal Justice in New York, stated the police division’s policies, procedures and coaching can be scrutinized to see whether or not the officers on the ground in Uvalde followed them.
+Maria Haberfeld, a professor at John Jay Faculty of Criminal Justice in New York, said the police department’s insurance policies, procedures and training might be scrutinized to see whether the officers on the ground in Uvalde followed them.

-However Jorge Colina, a former Miami police chief, desires to know more about what was going by way of the minds of the officers inside the varsity because the chief informed them to wait in the hall.
+However Jorge Colina, a former Miami police chief, needs to know extra about what was going through the minds of the officers inside the varsity because the chief advised them to attend within the corridor.

 Quelle: apnews.com